Bourkekev/ms3-your-recipe-hub/README.md

 There is also a login page which is very similar to the sign up page except with no email field and different intro text, and also an Edit Recipe page which is basically identical to Add Recipe except the values are pre-populated from the database.

+Also note, my wireframes and sitemap did change slightly during development as I learned more about how best to display certain pages, like recipe categories or the search results page.
+The knowledge I gained throughout the project would allow me a much better understanding of what was possible or what might work best for future projects.

 ### Surface

 An obvious colour choice for representing healthy food is green.
 Green stands for nature and growth according to this [99designs article](https://99designs.ie/blog/tips/color-psychology/), and it is also a literal representation of healthy foods, like vegetables and salads.